How To Add A Link Section To WordPress

 (Link Categories)

 Tip: The default WordPress link category is called Blogroll .
-Unless you specify the category when adding a link, WordPress automatically assigns new links to the default category …
+Unless you specify a category for a new link, WordPress will assign new links to the default category …

 (Default link category)

-You may want to change this to something that will make sense to your blog readers.
-This not only makes it easier for users of your site, but any new links that you add to your site will automatically be listed under the new category name …
+You may want to change this to something better suited to your business.
+This not only makes it easier for visitors, but any new links that you add to your site will automatically display under the new category name …

-Change the default 'blogroll' to something better suited to your business
+Consider changing the default 'blogroll' to something your visitors will relate to

-To edit the ‘Blogroll’ link title, hover your mouse over the item and click on the Quick Edit link …
+To change the ‘Blogroll’ link title, hover your mouse over the list item and click on the Quick Edit link …

 Quick Edit